 From 1850 to 1980 glaciers in the Alps lost approximately 30-40% of their area and one half of their mass.
 Since 1980 until 1995 another 10-20% of the remaining ice has been lost (10).
-A recent analysis has revealed that 12% of the volume of Swiss glaciers was lost since 1999 (5).
+Recent analyses have revealed that half of Swiss glacier volumes has gone between 1931 and 2016 (68), and that 12% of the volume of Swiss glaciers was lost since 1999 (5).
 Data on the longest and most continuous series for six glaciers in the European Alps (In Austria, Switzerland and France, over the period 1962-2013) show a clear and regionally consistent acceleration of mass loss over recent decades over the entire European Alps (61).

 First results from field measurements indicate that the extreme warm and dry weather conditions in summer 2003 caused an average loss in thickness of glaciers in the European Alps of about 3 meters water equivalent, nearly twice as much as during the previous record year of 1998 (1.6 m), and roughly five times more than the average loss of 0.65 m per year recorded during the exceptionally warm period 1980 - 2000.
 In 2003 alone, the total glacier volume loss in the Alps corresponds to 5-10% of the remaining ice volume (18).

 By the end of the 21st century, relative to the reference period 1981–2010, annual mean temperature in the Alps is projected to be 1 °C, 2 °C, and 4 °C higher under a low-end (RCP 2.6), moderate (RCP 4.5) and high-end (RCP 8.5) scenario of climate change, respectively.
 Strongest warming is projected for the summer season, for regions south of the main Alpine ridge.
 Depending on the season, medium to high elevations might experience an amplified warming (69).